-To enhance synergies with the WHEC2022 agenda, it is strongly recommended that these activities are framed under the main themes or subthemes of the Conference (see detailed subthemes in Annex 1).
+To enhance synergies with the WHEC2022, it is strongly recommended that these activities are framed under the main themes or subthemes of the Conference (see detailed subthemes in Annex 1).

 The contributions referred to in these guidelines will enrich the process of updating knowledge, explore paths on higher education, and prepare its roadmap within the framework of the 2030 Sustainable Development Agenda.
-As appropriate, the UNESCO Chair or UNITWIN Network may consider UNESCO's references listed in Annex 2.
+As appropriate, the participant organisations or alliances may consider UNESCO's references listed in Annex 2.